 It was October 1979, almost 40 years after our founding, that year-round services began under the Rev. Nathanial C. Acton who had retired to Bethany Beach.
 Nat Acton helped guide St. Martha’s from 1975 through the 1980s.
 The church began to flourish and grow as never before.

 By 1990 more space was needed.
 St. Martha’s undertook its first building expansion since its birth 50 years before.
 A new wing of post and beam construction on the Pennsylvania Avenue side of the church was basically a large room that housed a kitchen and sacristy, but also expanded seating for Sunday services.

 Ground was broken in 1996 for a second addition, reorienting the existing space into a cruciform shape.
 At this point, St. Martha’s was served by a team of four: the Rev. Simon Mein, the Rev. Jack Hird, the Rev. Albert Peters, and the Rev. Jim Lewis.

 By the late 1990s, the clergy team was no longer meeting the needs of the congregation.
 The Rev. Dorothy Hartzog was called as a part-time priest from late 1998 until spring 2002.
 In 2004 St. Martha’s called the Rev. William H. Wickham as our first rector.
 St. Martha’s achieved parish status at the Diocesan Convention in 2005.
 After his retirement, the Rev. Mary L. Allen was called to St. Martha’s.
 Shortly after her arrival St. Martha’s undertook a third expansion which included a parish hall.
-With her retirement in March 2020, St. Martha’s is again engaged in a prayerful search for a new rector.
+The Rev. Mary L. Allen retired in March 2020.
+The Rev. Victoria Pretti was called to be the rector in late 2021.

 As our church community swells and recedes with the seasons, we offer to newcomers a welcoming community of faith.